-In my previous post about Immune Building Foods I shared just a few of the ways elderberries are good for your health.
+If you’re not already making elderberry syrup I’m certain you’ll want to get started right away.
+Make sure you read my previous post about Immune Building Foods, where I shared a few of the ways elderberries are good for your health.

 Here’s a recap:

 Elderberries are rich in flavonoids and help to protect your DNA integrity.

 Elderberries reduce stress and increase recovery time.
 It’s antiviral and speeds up the body’s ability to recover from colds and the flu.

 Not only that, it has the ability to protect against 10 strains of the flu, unlike the flu vaccine which usually only targets 1 or 2 strains.

 When taken at the first symptoms of the flu, it has the ability to reduce the duration of the flu to 3-4 days.
 Elderberries activate a healthy immune system and reduce inflammation.